UNIVAC 1100/2200 series: Unisys ClearPath IX series

 In 1996, Unisys introduced the ClearPath IX series.
 The ClearPath machines are a common platform that implement either the 1100/2200 architecture (the ClearPath IX series) or the Burroughs large systems architecture (the ClearPath NX series).
 Everything is common except the actual CPUs, which are implemented as ASICs.
 In addition to the IX (1100/2200) CPUs and the NX (Burroughs large systems) CPU, the architecture had Xeon (and briefly Itanium) CPUs.
-Unisys' goal was to provide an orderly transition for their 1100/2200 customers to a more modern architecture.
+Unisys's goal was to provide an orderly transition for their 1100/2200 customers to a more modern architecture.

 Deployments

 A system of traffic control (1964) designed for the Municipality of metropolitan Toronto was a network of traffic signals and traffic detectors connected to a UNIVAC 1107 to automatically analyse the movement of vehicles.

 Sweden used UNIAVAC 1106's frontend by UNIVAC 418's to implement a national vehicle registration database.
 This system ran on the 1106 Platform from 1973 to 1981.

 In March 1979 this system consisted of: